rabiavarol/METU-CENG/CENG435/README.md

 Two scripts (server.py and client.py) were written for transferring large files by chunks with MSS from client side to server side.
-Firstly, transmission of TCP packets.
-After TCP communication done, transmission of UDP packets.

 To run server.py:
     python3 server.py <udp_server_listener_port> <tcp_server_listener_port> <protocol_no>